I-20 Form: Certificate of Eligibility for Non-Immigrant (F-1) Student Status

 - The document must be signed by the financial supporter and also notarized.

 - The affidavit of support must be current within six months.

-- Supporting Evidence of Financial Support – The documents below offer evidence of financial ability.
-Supporting evidence may be in the form of bank statements, financial documents or employment verification letters.
+Supporting Evidence of Financial Support – The documents below offer evidence of financial ability.
+Supporting evidence may be in the form of bank statements and financial documents.

 - Bank statements must include the current balance.
 For security reasons, you should block out the account number except for the last four digits.

 - Letters from bank officials attesting to bank accounts must state a specific dollar amount.